mehra-deepak/The-Horcrux-Project/README.md

 3) This program can be certainly modified into more robust and clean application by investing more time and seeking mentorship from proficient developers and cryptographers and i'm looking forward to improve it and add more functionality to it.
 4) Overall the project brought immense leanring experince for me and i'm elated having explored this side of software development and this domain of software engineering.

-THANK YOU,VERY MUCH, E BUONA GIORNATA.
+Until then, THANK YOU VERY MUCH, E BUONA GIORNATA.